 How to Serve in Harmony With God’s Will

 Everyone who has resolved to can serve God—but it must be that only those who give every care to God’s will and understand God’s will are qualified and entitled to serve God.
-In your experiences, it can be seen that many people believe that serving God means fervently spreading the gospel for God, going on the road for God, spending and sacrificing for God, and so on; even more religious people believe that serving God means running around with a Bible in their hands, spreading the gospel of the kingdom of heaven and saving people by making them repent and confess; there are many religious officials who think that serving God is preaching in chapels after studying at the seminary, teaching people by reading chapters of the Bible; many fellow brothers and sisters believe that serving God means never getting married or raising a family, and dedicating their entire being to God; there are also people in impoverished regions who believe that serving God means healing the sick and casting out demons, or praying for the brothers and sisters, or serving them; amongst you, there are many who believe that serving God means eating and drinking the words of God, and praying to God every day, and visiting churches everywhere; so, too, are there people who say that living the life of the church is serving God.
+I have discovered this among you: Many people believe that as long as they fervently spread the gospel for God, go on the road for God, expend themselves and give things up for God, and so on, then this is serving God.
+Even more religious people believe that serving God means running around with a Bible in their hands, spreading the gospel of the kingdom of heaven and saving people by making them repent and confess.
+There are also many religious officials who think that serving God consists of preaching in chapels after pursuing advanced studies and training in the seminary, and teaching people through readings of Bible scriptures.
+Moreover, there are people in impoverished regions who believe that serving God means healing the sick and casting out demons among their brothers and sisters or praying for them, or serving them.
+Amongst you, there are many who believe that serving God means eating and drinking the words of God, praying to God every day, as well as visiting and doing work in churches everywhere.
+There are other brothers and sisters who believe that serving God means never getting married or raising a family and dedicating their entire being to God.
 Yet few people know what it actually means to serve God.
-Although there are as many who serve God as stars in the sky, the number of those who can serve directly, and who are able to serve God’s will, is paltry—pifflingly small.
+Although there are as many people who serve God as there are stars in the sky, the number of those who can serve directly, and who are able to serve in accordance with God’s will, is paltry—pifflingly small.
 Why do I say this?
-I say this because you do not understand the substance of the phrase “service to God,” and you understand so little of how to serve God’s will.
-Today, we are mainly communing how to serve in accordance with God’s will, how to serve in order to satisfy God’s will.
+I say this because you do not understand the substance of the phrase “service to God,” and you understand so little of how to serve in accordance with God’s will.
+Today, I am mainly communing how to serve in accordance with God’s will, and how to serve in order to meet God’s will.

-If you wish to serve God’s will, you must first understand what kind of people are beloved by God, what kind of people are loathed by God, what kind of people are made perfect by God, and what kind of people are qualified to serve God.
-This is the very least that you ought to be equipped with.
+If you wish to serve in accordance with God’s will, you must first understand what kind of people are pleasing to God, what kind of people are loathed by God, what kind of people are made perfect by God, and what kind of people are qualified to serve God.
+At the very least, you should be equipped with this knowledge.
 Moreover, you should know the aims of God’s work, and the work that God shall do in the here and now.
-After understanding this, and through the guidance of God’s words, you will first enter, and first receive God’s commission.
-When you actually experience based upon God’s words, and when you truly know God’s work, you will be qualified to serve God.
-And it is when you serve Him that God enlightens your spiritual eyes, and allows you to have a greater understanding of His work and see it more clearly.
-When you enter this reality, your experiences will be more profound and real, and all those of you who have had such experiences will be able to walk among the churches and provide to your brothers and sisters, each side drawing on the strengths of the other to make up for your own deficiencies, and gaining a richer knowledge in your spirits.
-Only after achieving this effect will you be able to serve God’s will and be made perfect by God in the course of your service.
+After understanding this, and through the guidance of God’s words, you should first have entry, and first receive God’s commission.
+Once you have had actual experience of God’s words, and when you truly know God’s work, you will be qualified to serve God.
+And it is when you serve Him that God opens your spiritual eyes and allows you to have a greater understanding of His work and to see it more clearly.
+When you enter this reality, your experiences will be more profound and real, and all those of you who have had such experiences will be able to walk among the churches and offer provision to your brothers and sisters, so that you can each draw on each other’s strengths to make up for your own deficiencies, and gain richer knowledge in your spirits.
+Only after achieving this effect will you be able to serve in accordance with God’s will and be made perfect by God in the course of your service.